defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 - **Timestamp Invariant**: The initiating message’s timestamp must be less than or equal to the executing message’s timestamp.
 It must also be greater than the Interop upgrade timestamp.
 - **Expiry Invariant**: The executing message must be submitted within 180 days of the initiating message’s timestamp.

 If any invariant is violated, the message is invalid.
 The block containing it is reverted or replaced.
+Also, partial data publication can happen when a sequencer includes a block before its associated data (e.g. blobs or calldata) has been fully posted to Ethereum.
+This temporarily places the block in a "cross-unsafe" state until the data becomes retrievable.

 ### Emission vs. Execution View